Shardcached/libshardcache/README.md

    Once the migration is completed the continua are swapped and the new continuum will become the actual one

+  * supports volatile keys, which have an expiration time and will be automatically removed when expired.
+    Note that such keys are always kept in memory, regardless of the storage backend used, and are never passed to the storage backend.
+    During a migration the volatile keys eventually not owned anymore by a node will not be forwarded to the new owner but will be instead expired "prematurely" (since they won't be anyway available anymore when switching to the new continuum)

 ## Lookup process

 Exactly like in [groupcache](http://github.com/golang/groupcache "groupcache") implementation, a shardcache lookup of **get("foo")** looks like: